Special Attacks

 Mounted Combat

-Horses in Combat Heavy warhorses, light warhorses and warponies can serve readily as combat steeds.
-Light horses, ponies, and heavy horses, however, are frightened by combat.
-If you don’t dismount, you must make a DC 20 Ride check each round as a Move Action to control such a horse.
+Mounts in Combat Mounts trained for combat riding (see Animal Tricks and Handle Animal) can serve readily as combat steeds.
+Mounts not so trained, however, are frightened by combat.
+If you don’t dismount, you must make a DC 20 Ride check each round as a Move Action to control such a mount.
 If you succeed, you can perform a Standard Action after the move action.
 If you fail, the move action becomes a Full-Round Action and you can’t do anything else until your next turn.
 Your mount acts on your Initiative count as you direct it.
 You move at its speed, but the mount uses its action to move.
 A horse (not a pony) is a Large creature and thus takes up a space 10 feet.
 For simplicity, assume that you share your mount’s space during combat.
 Combat while Mounted With a DC 5 Ride check, you can guide your mount with your knees so as to use both hands to attack or defend yourself.
-This is a free action.
+This is a Free Action.
 When you attack a creature smaller than your mount that is on foot, you get the +1 bonus on melee attacks for being on higher ground.
-If your mount makes more than a single move action in a round, you cannot make a full-attack action with a melee weapon.
-If your mount charges, you also take the AC penalty associated with a charge.
-If you make an attack at the end of the charge, you receive the bonus gained from the charge.
+If your mount moves more than 5 feet in a round, you cannot make a Full Attack action with a melee weapon.
+If your mount charges, you also take the Armor Class penalty associated with a charge.
+If you make an attack at the end of the charge, you receive the bonus gained from the charge, and are considered charging for the attack.
 When charging on horseback, you deal double damage with a lance.
 You can use ranged weapons while your mount is taking a double move, but at a -4 penalty on the attack roll.
 You can use ranged weapons while your mount is running (quadruple speed), at a -8 penalty.
 You can make the attack rolls at any point in the mount's movement.
-You can make a full attack with a ranged weapon while your mount is moving.
-Likewise, you can take move actions normally Casting Spells while Mounted
+You can make a Full Attack with a ranged weapon while your mount is moving.
+Likewise, you can take Move Actions normally.
+Casting Spells while Mounted

 You can cast a spell normally if your mount moves up to a normal move (its speed) either before or after you cast.
 If you have your mount move both before and after you cast a spell, then you’re casting the spell while the mount is moving, and you have to make a Concentration check due to the vigorous motion (DC 10 + spell level) or lose the spell.
 If the mount is running (quadruple speed), you can cast a spell when your mount has moved up to twice its speed, but your Concentration check is more difficult due to the violent motion (DC 15 + spell level).
 If Your Mount Falls in Battle